braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 ### Strings (alpha-numeric characters) {#strings}

 String attributes are useful for storing user input, such as a favorite brand, a phone number, or a last search string within your application.
+String attributes can be up to 256 characters long.

 | Segmentation Options | Dropdown Filter | Input Options |
 | ---------------------| --------------- | ------------- |